happyHooman/Semaphore/README.md

  - [x] add led font for countdown timer
  - [x] viewport to make it look OK on mobile phones
  - [ ] user defined time for red and green lights
+ - [ ] reusable component
+ - [ ] be able to create more semafors & run any of them
+ - [ ] implement same with jquery
+ - [ ] slider to change speed